Roaming Charges: L'État Sans Merci

 + China, the world’s leading solar supplier, doubled production capacity last year and now produces nearly three times more panels than global demand.
 Global prices for panels have fallen 50% in the past year to as low as 10 cents a watt.

-+ China’s global share of EV sales hit 48.2% last week and will pass 50% within 3 months predicted BYD’s Chairman.
++ China’s global share of EV sales hit 48.2% last week and will pass 50% within 3 months predicted Wang Chuanfu, CEO of China’s leading EV-maker BYD.

++ In 2019, 149 million people worldwide were classified as ‘acutely food insecure’ – meaning they did not have enough food to meet their daily nutritional needs.
+Only four years later, that number has more than doubled to 333 million.
+One leading cause has been droughts and crop failures attributed to climate change.

 + In the first two-and-a-half months of 2024, more than 10,000 wildfires have burned across 11,000 square kilometers of the Amazon, according to real-time satellite monitoring, a record number for this early in the year.